urql-graphql/urql/docs/graphcache/custom-updates.md

 ---
-title: Updates
+title: Custom-updates
-order: 4
+order: 3
 ---

-# Updates
+# Custom Updates (on Mutations or Subscriptions),

 ## Data-updates